gardener-attic/bot-test-repo-1/.github/ISSUE_TEMPLATE/questions_consulting.md

 ---

-Please, do not ask questions or ask for consulting here.
+Please, do not ask questions or expect consulting here.

 This repo is only for general landscape or cluster issues.